Auto Insurance Claim Advice

 But what do you do if you cannot go back to the scene?
 If the accident occurs in a different town, then how can you acquire accident photos or photos from the scene?

 This is not an uncommon scenario.
-The best advice I can give you is to visit Google Earth, click here this amazing free program will give you the ability to have a satellite picture of any road or intersection in the United States or Canada (and a lot more countries).
+The best advice I can give you is to visit Google Earth, click here for this amazing free program that will give you the ability to have a satellite picture of any road or intersection in the United States or Canada (and a lot more countries).

 The following Google Satellite Picture shows the same accident scene of the pictures above.

-I tried to optimize the picture so it loads faster on this webpage; the quality however has suffered significantly.
+I tried to optimize the picture so it loads faster on this webpage.
+The quality however has suffered significantly.
 If you visit this program you will be surprised.

 Also note that the satellite picture is a little behind in time, and this neighborhood has built many homes in the last 12 months.
-Most neighborhoods do not experience this type of growth, making Google a great tool for you.
+Most neighborhoods do not experience this type of growth, making Google Earth a great tool for you.

 Accident Scene Photo Google picture